Leerburg »

 This simple concept is why I never recommend sending a dog off to be trained by a professional dog trainer.
 On a long term basis this almost never works.
 The dogs only learn to mind the pro but after being home for two weeks they forget what "come" means because the owner does not understand how the dog was trained and what level of correction is required for obedience.

 The result is they revert right back to the way they were before they went to the professional.
-These dogs are no stupid, if the professional would return they would immediately turn into the “nice obedient house pet”.
-That’s because dogs know what you know and they know what you don’t know.
+These dogs are not stupid, if the professional would return they would immediately turn into the “nice obedient house pet”.
+That's because dogs know what you know and they know what you don't know.

 Leerburg's Obedience Training Program

-The correct way to train a dog is to take them through three phases of training
+The correct way to train a dog is to take them through three phases of training:

-The Learning phase
+1. The Learning Phase

-The Distraction phase and
+2. The Distraction Phase

-The Correction phase
+3. The Correction Phase

 Some people will add that there is a maintenance phase and I agree with them.